 Everywhere I turned, I was hearing the same or very similar birth stories; Doctors urging pregnant moms to induce their labor early with harmful drugs like pitocin or cervical sweeps in order to prevent the baby from getting, “too big” / macrosomia; Pitocin inductions leading to more drugs like a spinal or an epidural due to the side-effect of intensified contractions & increased pain; Stalled, slowed, or prolonged labor due to the anesthetic effect of the epidural; A high percentage of eventual c-sections, episiotomies, forceps delivery, or vacuum extraction delivery due to low fetal heart rate and fetal distress most likely caused by the initial medication or augmentation.
 I did not want this to be our story.

 So on Sunday morning at 8:42am, after experiencing four days of intense, on-and-off labor at home, my water broke.
 Everywhere.
 Just like the movies!
-And my husband and I made our way north to the Allen Birthing Center, arriving at around 10:30am.
+So I made my way north to the Allen Birthing Center, arriving at around 10:30am.

 At first, I labored in the bathroom for an hour or two (not because I had to go, but because it’s the most comfortable chair available when you have a baby in your birth canal).
 I vomited once, at which point the midwife filled up a large tub with warm water.
 I think it was around 12:30pm when I got in.
 The tub was a Godsend!!
 I highly recommend spending the tough parts of labor in a giant tub.
 It helped me to get into whatever position I wanted without allowing gravity to tire me out.
 It seriously made labor a LOT easier.